Fire-retardant fabric: Durability and cleaning of fabric and drapes

 When a fabric is designated as inherently fire-retardant, permanently fire-retardant, or durably fire-retardant, the flame retardancy will last for the life of the fabric as it has been woven into the fabric fiber itself.
 The drapery can be laundered or dry-cleaned as recommended by the drapery manufacturer.
-In the case of fabrics that are designated as fire-retardant, that have been topically treated with chemicals, the flame retardancy of the fabric will dissipate over time, particularly with repeated cleaning.
+In the case of fabrics that are designated as fire-retardant, and that have been topically treated with chemicals, the flame retardancy of the fabric will dissipate over time, particularly with repeated cleaning.
 As these chemicals are soluble in liquids, either water or dry cleaning fluid, these fabrics must be dry-cleaned with a non-liquid cleaning agent.
 The flame retardants work by coating the flammable fabrics with a mineral based barrier, preventing fire from reaching the fibers.

 Typically, the flame retardancy of topically treated fabric is certified for one year, though the actual length of time in which the treatment remains effective will vary based on the number of times the drapery is dry-cleaned and the environmental conditions in the location in which the drapery is used.
 It is recommended that topically treated drapery be re-tested for fire-retardancy on an annual basis and re-treated by a qualified professional as needed.